whelan-low/tp/docs/UserGuide.md

 <box type="info" seamless>

 **Notes about the command format:**<br>
+### Command Format
+Here are the main components of the commands:

+Here are symbols used in the commands:

 - Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add name/NAME`, `NAME` is a parameter which can be used as `add name/John Doe`.